mwouts/itables/docs/quick_start.md

 init_notebook_mode(all_interactive=True)
 ```

-After this, any Pandas object (DataFrame or Series) is displayed as an interactive [datatables.net](https://datatables.net/) table, which lets you explore, filter or sort your data.
+After this, any Pandas object (DataFrame or Series) is displayed as an interactive [datatables.net](https://datatables.net/) table,
+which lets you explore, filter or sort your data.

+HTML content is supported, which means that you can have formatted text,
+links or even images in your tables:

 ```{code-cell}
 :tags: [full-width]